-- 7.9 Treasury officers do not rely solely on the current credit ratings of counterparties but also use the following as overlays: - credit watches and credit outlooks from credit rating agencies; - credit default swap spreads giving warning of changes in credit ratings; - sovereign ratings to select counterparties from only the most creditworthy countries. - 7.10 In line with the last two years' approved strategies, the Commissioners will not use the approach suggested by CIPFA of using the lowest rating from all three rating agencies to determine creditworthy counterparties as, at any point in time, one of the agencies may be very much more aggressive in giving low ratings than the other two agencies, as happened in 2012/13 with Moodys.
-This would therefore be unworkable and leave the Commissioner with few banks on his approved lending list. - 7.11 All credit ratings will be monitored continuously.
+- 7.11 In line with the last two years' approved strategies, the Commissioners will not use the approach suggested by CIPFA of using the lowest rating from all three rating agencies to determine creditworthy counterparties as, at any point in time, one of the agencies may be very much more aggressive in giving low ratings than the other two agencies, as happened in 2012/13 with Moodys.
+This would therefore be unworkable and leave the Commissioner with few banks on his approved lending list. - 7.12 All credit ratings will be monitored continuously.
 Through its use of services from Arlingclose, the Treasury team receives monthly credit ratings, supplemented by daily alerts of changes to ratings of all three agencies.
-If a downgrade results in the counterparty/investment scheme no longer meeting the Commissioner's minimum criteria, its further use as a new investment will be withdrawn immediately. - 7.12 Sole reliance will not be placed on the use of this external service.
+If a downgrade results in the counterparty/investment scheme no longer meeting the Commissioner's minimum criteria, its further use as a new investment will be withdrawn immediately. - 7.13 Sole reliance will not be placed on the use of this external service.
 In addition the Commissioner will also use market data, broker intelligence/advice, the financial press and all other relevant information.